Political Activity on Campus

 MCCCD both respects and encourages participation in the time-honored tradition of political activity and non-partisan voter registration on American college and university campuses.

 Since MCCCD is a public community college district, all employees are subject to certain legal restrictions on their political activities, specifically as it relates to the use of public resources to influence the outcome of an election.
-The following is some guidance as to these restrictions.
+Some guidance as to these restrictions follows.

 What You Can and Cannot Do